chengsoonong/didbits/Management/apply-ml.md

 The researcher should have good reasons to deviate from this, and to realise its effect on the machine learning model.

+Since we represent data as vectors, knowledge of linear algebra and analytic geometry is needed to understand basic data manipulation.

 #### Predictors are functions or probabilistic models

 Once we have data in an appropriate vectorial representation, we can get to the business of constructing a predictor.
 There are two major threads of research on how to represent a
 predictor: a predictor as a function, and a predictor as a probabilistic model.

 - Difference between interpolation and extrapolation
 - If uncertainty is important, use appropriate approaches
 - Understand the difference between the score, the probability, and the binary prediction

+We often use predictors whose parameters are represented by finite dimensional vectors, and use the tools of linear algebra and analytic geometry to manipulate them.
+Naturally if we choose to use probabilistic models, knowledge of probability theory and statistics is important.

 #### Learning is finding good parameters